penberg/limbo/README.md

   https://github.com/penberg/limbo/releases/latest/download/limbo-installer.sh | sh
 ```

-Limbo is currently read-only.
-You can either use the `sqlite3` program to create a database:
+Limbo is currently work-in-progress so it's recommended that you either use the `sqlite3` program to create a test database:

 ```console
 $ sqlite3 database.db